All films screened at the festival, if not originally in English, have English subtitles.

 Cast: Magdalena Popławska, Michał Żurawski, Dorota Kolak, Kinga Preis, Krzysztof Stroiński, and others.

 What does it mean to be a wife of a war reporter? – asks Ewa Bukowska in her first full length feature film.
 Her debut tells a story of two people deeply in love, trying to live normal lives in an abnormal situation created by one of them and enforced on the other.
 Anka and Witek at first both make a living as journalists/writers.
-Then, he gets assigned as a war reporter and spends most of the days in the year far away in war zones.
-She constantly waits for her husband to come home worrying sick.
-Although Anka tries to live a normal life, the uncertainty about Witek's safety wins; her world is falling apart.
+Then, he gets assigned as a war reporter and spends most the time far away in war zones.
+She stays at home constantly watching the news and worrying sick about her husband’s safety.
+Although Anka tries to live a normal life, the the stress becomes unbearable; her world is falling apart.

 The film is based on an autobiographical book by Grażyna Jagielska, “A heart made of stone”, about her own experience of being married to a famous Polish war correspondent, Wojciech Jagielski.